PHYS3888/Tutorial_BuildingLearningMachines/README.md

-# PHYS3888 Tutorial: Building Learning Machines
+# PHYS3888 Computer Lab: Building Learning Machines

 In this tutorial, we'll explore two key components of this week's lectures: